purescript-contrib/purescript-parsing/README.md

 We need *failure* in case the input stream is not parseable.
 This is provided by the `fail` function, which calls the `throwError` function of the `MonadThrow` typeclass instance of the `Parser` monad.
 The result of running a parser has type `Either ParseError a`, so if the parse succeeds then the result is `Right a` and if the parse fails then the result is `Left ParseError`.

-Here is the original short classic [FUNCTIONAL PEARLS *Monadic Parsing in Haskell*](https://www.cs.nott.ac.uk/~pszgmh/pearl.pdf) by Graham Hutton and Erik Meijer.
-There are lots of other great monadic parsing tutorials on the internet.

 ### Running a parser